Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 Swimming with Whale Sharks — Wild & Ethical

 When a whale shark is located, you slip quietly into the water for a respectful, guided swim alongside the world's largest fish.
-We maintain a minimum 3m distance from the body, 4m from the tail.
-No touching, no blocking its path, no flash photography.
+The guide briefs spacing before entry: keep distance from the body and tail, never touch, never block the animal's path, and keep flash off.

 5